thegworld/gtx-browser/extensions/docs/component_extensions.md

 ## What are component extensions?

-Component extensions are extensions that are built into and (typically) bundled with the Chromium binary.
+Component extensions are extensions that are built into and (typically) bundled with the GTx Browser binary.
 They don't have a visible UI presence: they don't have actions in the toolbar and don't show up in the chrome://extensions page (unless the user appends the `--show-component-extension-options` commandline flag).
 Users cannot disable them or, largely, interact with them.

 ## Component extensions philosophy

-Component extensions should be viewed as fundamental parts of the Chromium browser.
+Component extensions should be viewed as fundamental parts of the GTx Browser browser.
 The best way to think of these is that the fact these features are implemented with an extension is an _implementation detail_.
 Just as we consider the chrome://settings pages fundamental, core parts of the browser and